 Estimation proceeds in three steps.
-In the first step, we estimate the parameters of the application equation using data from the pool of potential applicants.
-In the second step, we estimate the repayment equation using data on loan performance for signed contracts.
-In the third step, we use estimates from the second step to compute fitted repayment risk and then proceed to estimate banks' cost by exploiting the auction structure of the supply side of the model.
+First, we estimate the parameters of the application equation using data from the pool of potential applicants.
+Second, we estimate the repayment equation using data on loan performance for signed contracts.
+Third, we use estimates from the second step to compute fitted repayment risk and then proceed to estimate banks' cost by exploiting the auction structure of the supply side of the model.
 All three equations are estimated by maximum likelihood.